 How do I find a book?

 A: Use the library’s online catalog, WorldCat Discovery, to search for books and other materials in the HPU Libraries collection.
-To see materials held only by HPU Libraries, narrow your search to HPU Libraries, High Point University on the pull down menu.
+To see materials held only by HPU Libraries, narrow your search to HPU Libraries on the left-hand menu.
 Our catalog also allows you to search for materials held by other libraries in our area through the Triad Academic Library Association (TALA), and materials held by libraries around the world, which you can borrow through Interlibrary Loan.

 How do I find books for leisure reading?

 A: You are welcome to visit our ReaderSpace located on the main floor of Smith Library and the young adult collection located in the Wanek Center Learning Commons.
 We maintain a list of some of the current titles that we add along with reviews.
 We also have a terrific Library Guide to help you find books for leisure reading.